Solution at a Glance

 The desired completion dates of the material handling system for each location were adjacent.
 Therefore, each project had to be coordinated simultaneously.

-REB was chosen as the provider of both material handling systems.
+REB was chosen as the provider for both material handling systems.
 It was ideal for the company to work with one provider for both systems, and REB has the capabilities to accommodate this.

 - To accommodate for storage of long, thin, light items such as plastic sheets, REB designed tall bays with horizontal rods of electrical conduit to act as barriers to allow the plastic sheets to be stored vertically, providing increased density compared to storing the sheets flat.

 - The company also required storage of long, thin, heavy items such as sheet metal.
 Because of the increased weight of the sheet metal compared to the plastic sheets, it was determined that they had to be stored flat.
-In order to still provide high density storage of these items, REB incorporated rows of beams with tight profiles of 6”.
+To still provide high density storage of these items, REB incorporated rows of beams with tight profiles of 6”.

 Opening A New Distribution Center?

 We know expanding operations can be an overwhelming process.
-If you are expanding into a new distribution center, REB Storage Systems International can help answer any questions you may have regarding the design and implementation of a new material handling system or the installation process.
-For more information or to get in touch with one of our industry experts, fill out the 'Submit Your Inquiry' form.
+If you are expanding into a new distribution center, REB Storage Systems International can answer any questions you may have regarding the design and implementation of a new material handling system or the installation process.